DataMa-Solutions/docs/index.md

 ---
 layout: default
 title: Smart Analytics, Documented
-description: This documentation gives you an overview of how DataMa works and how to use it.
+description: This documentation gives you an overview of how Datama works and how to use it.
 You can explore the different articles to get an overall explanation of the app, or to check detailed features for a specific solution.
 ---

-**This documentation gives you an overview of how DataMa works and how to use it.
+**This documentation gives you an overview of how Datama works and how to use it.
 You can explore the different articles to have an overall explanation of the app, or to check detailed features for a specific solution.**

 <br>

-## DataMa Solutions
+## Datama Solutions

-Jump into the documentation to quickly get up to speed on DataMa.
+Jump into the documentation to quickly get up to speed on Datama.

-You can get started with your first Use Case by reading the: <i>[How to start with DataMa]({{site.url}}/{{site.baseurl}}/core_app/new/tutorial/first_use.html)</i> or quickly access the solutions documentation :
+You can get started with your first Use Case by reading the: <i>[How to start with Datama]({{site.url}}/{{site.baseurl}}/core_app/new/tutorial/first_use.html)</i> or quickly access the solutions documentation :

 - [Compare]({{site.url}}/{{site.baseurl}}/core_app/new/compare/compare.html)
 - [Detect]({{site.url}}/{{site.baseurl}}/core_app/new/detect/detect.html)